S4muii/ctf_writeups/wolvctf24/game_cet/README.md

 | --------- | -------- | ------ | ---- | ------
 | Game, CET, Match | pwn | 493 | wctf{y0u_c4nt_b3_s3r1ous_appr0ved_g4dg3t5_0nly} | CET,Format Strings,Vtable Hijacking

-I wrote a tennis client with the bleeding-edge mitigations, that means it's unhackable, right?

 ## Game, CET, Match
 in this challenge we are giving the following binary [chal](./chal) .
 No Dockerfile , no libc, no nothing.